semaphoreci/semaphore/docs/docs/reference/agent-aws-stack.md

 - **Parameter name**: `SEMAPHORE_AGENT_VPC_ID`

-The id of an existing VPC to use when launching agent instances.
+The ID of an existing VPC to use when launching agent instances.
 By default, this is blank, and the default VPC on your AWS account is used.

 ### Subnets {#subnets}

 - **Parameter name**: `SEMAPHORE_AGENT_SUBNETS`

-Comma-separated list of existing VPC subnet ids where EC2 instances are to run.
+Comma-separated list of existing VPC subnet IDs where EC2 instances are to run.
 This is required when using [`SEMAPHORE_AGENT_VPC_ID`](#vpc-id).

-If `SEMAPHORE_AGENT_SUBNETS` is set and [`SEMAPHORE_AGENT_VPC_ID`](#vpc-id) is blank, the subnets are ignored and the default VPC is be used.
-This means that orivate and public subnets are possible, but isolated subnets cannot be used.
+If `SEMAPHORE_AGENT_SUBNETS` is set and [`SEMAPHORE_AGENT_VPC_ID`](#vpc-id) is blank, the subnets are ignored, and the default VPC is used.
+This means that private and public subnets are possible, but isolated subnets cannot be used.

 ### AMI {#ami}

 - **Parameter name**: `SEMAPHORE_AGENT_AMI`

-The AMI used for all instances.
+The AMI is used for all instances.
 If empty, the stack uses the default AMIs, looking them up by name.
-If the default AMI isn't sufficient, you can use your own AMIs, but they need to be based off of the stack's default AMI.
+If the default AMI isn't sufficient, you can use your own AMIs, but they need to be based on the stack's default AMI.

 ### OS type {#os-type}